 The accent is no coincidence

 The average viewer might see British accents in Star Wars and think nothing of it.
 Plenty of Imperial officers had British accents, including Grand Moff Tarkin and even the Emperor himself.
 But Obi-Wan Kenobi had an accent, as did Qui-Gon Jinn and plenty of the good guys.
-But remember that while both Daisy Ridley (Rey) and John Boyega (Finn) have accents, only Boyega was asked to cover his up for the movie.
+Remember that while both Daisy Ridley (Rey) and John Boyega (Finn) have accents, only Boyega was asked to cover his up for the movie.

 In Star Wars lore, British accents are for characters that mainly come from Inner Core planets or dignified worlds such as Naboo, the home planet of Emperor Palpatine.
 Of course, this could mean that her origin is from any of a list of planets and not necessarily of any relation to Palpatine.
 But the major point is that accents in the Star Wars franchise aren’t accidental.
 Even Princess Leia in Star Wars: A New Hope speaks in an accent representative of her royal status when in front of Tarkin on the Death Star.
 Rey’s accent hints at her lineage in a very big way.